avalonv/curdle/README.md

 `./wordle.py`

-you can pass your own words as an argument, or play against the word of the day from the official NYT version of Wordle:
+you can pass your own word as an argument, or play against the official word of the day from the NYT version of Wordle:

 `./wordle.py --nyt`

 ## Configuration

-Currently, a handful of settings can be manually adjusted in `config.py`.
+Currently, there are a few hardcoded settings which can be manually adjusted in `config.py`.
 I plan to expose these as command line arguments eventually.

 Any list of 5 letter words can be used, as long as `solution-list.txt` is equal to or contains a subset of `valid-inputs.txt`